wansenai/mybatis/README.md

 ![Build Status](https://github.com/rust-lang/book/workflows/CI/badge.svg)

+If you are not familiar with the basics of rust, you can check out another project of mine, which contains a lot of basic code of rust

 This project is mainly used to develop some web applications in rust language, including back-end API and front-end page rendering

 ## Modules: